FlippingFlips/pinmame-nvram-maps-wpf/src/PinMAME.NvMaps.Win.Shell/ReadMe.md

 Finding the scores and writing mapping files can be a laborious task, this aims to take some of the pain away.

+Dev Note: To view XAML correctly while developing then add to `FodyWeavers.xml` <Costura DisableCleanup="true"  />	.
+Remove this option when wanting to weave assemblies.

 ## Quick Guide
 ---